Germanized/ApparitionRemake/README.md

-# GSC Mod Injector
+# GSC Mod Injector FOR EDU PURPOSES ONLY

-**A revival of my discontinued GSC script, now available for free!**
+**A revival of my discontinued GSC script, now available for free! i decided to randomly do this after a game of kino der toten**

 ## Getting Started